keu/docs/astro/configure-deployment-resources.md

 ## Scheduler resources

 The [Airflow scheduler](https://airflow.apache.org/docs/apache-airflow/stable/concepts/scheduler.html) is responsible for monitoring task execution and triggering downstream tasks when the dependencies are met.
 By adjusting the **Scheduler Count** slider in the **Configuration** tab of the Cloud UI, you can configure up to 4 schedulers, each of which will be provisioned with the AU specified in **Resources**.
+An AU represents the total CPU and memory allocated to each scheduler in a Deployment and 1 AU is equivalent to 0.1 CPU and 0.25 GiB of memory.
+Assigning 5 AUs to a scheduler is equivalent to 0.5 CPUs and 1.88 GiB of memory.
+You can view the CPU and memory allocations for schedulers on the Deployment **Details** page in the Cloud UI.

 For example, if you set scheduler resources to 10 AU and **Scheduler Count** to 2, your Deployment will run with 2 Airflow schedulers using 10 AU each.